darkrun95/Applied-Data-Science/README.md

 # Applied-Data-Science
-Specialization course - Applied Data Science Using Python
+Coursera Specialization course - Applied Data Science Using Python

+1. Introduction to Data Science in Python - University of Michigan